theivyest/rosymaple/README.md

 ⌇  if you wanna be friends, ask for my discord!

-﹏ 🍉 if you wanna sit with me just do it! idm usually
+﹏ 🍉 if you wanna sit with me just do it! i don't mind, usually!

 ## ・┈・┈・┈・┈・┈・┈

 #### dni